'The Great Pretender' Investigates A Landmark Moment In Psychiatric History

 Some writers search for their signature subjects; Susannah Cahalan had her subject thrust upon her.
 In 2009, she was a young reporter for the New York Post when, one day, she began feeling like she had the flu.
 Shortly thereafter, she was hospitalized, in the throes of full-blown hallucinations and paranoia.

-As Cahalan recounts in Brain on Fire, the best-selling 2012 memoir she wrote about this harrowing experience, she was diagnosed with bipolar disorder, and, then, with schizophrenia.
+As Cahalan recounted in Brain on Fire, the best-selling 2012 memoir she wrote about this harrowing experience, she was diagnosed with bipolar disorder and, then, with schizophrenia.
 She was on the verge of being transferred to a psychiatric unit, when one gifted doctor played out a hunch.
 After a spinal tap and biopsy of her brain, he diagnosed her with autoimmune encephalitis.

 Cahalan says that this medical diagnosis, as opposed to a psychiatric one, made all the difference.
 Looking back on the ordeal in her latest book, The Great Pretender, Cahalan recalls how: